keithxemi/Engaged-UTF-8/README.md

 ## Using the extension
 What it does - The extension makes two changes to the character encoding used by Engaged.
-Pages are viewed with the UTF-8 Unicode characters rather than ISO-8859-1, and posts are accepted with UTF-8 characters instead of ASCII.
+Pages are shown with the UTF-8 Unicode characters rather than ISO-8859-1, and posts are accepted with UTF-8 characters instead of ASCII.
 The effect is the same as what Picospan users now see and post with current versions of terminal software that use the UTF-8 characters by default.

 ***Checkboxes*** are added to the bottom of pages that contain posts.
 When unchecked, Engaged users will see and post exactly as the Picospan users are doing.
 However, this displays the Unicode Unknown character � for posts that use the old encoding, mostly seen in quotes and apostrophes but also for many characters with diacritical marks like résumé and señor as well as € and © for example.

-When the box `show I�m as I'm` is checked, the extension will replace the UTF-8 version of posts with bad Unicode with the old encoding that was used to create them.
+When the box `show I�m as I'm` is checked, the extension will replace posts containing bad Unicode with the original post encoding that was used.
 This will eliminate almost all character troubles, regardless of how the original post was created.
-Almost all users should leave this box checked since it only affects viewing of older posts.
+Most users will leave this box checked.
 Click `show �` to see the UTF-8 version of the posts that have this.

 The box with `post in ASCII` will translate any text in the response box into pure ASCII when checked.
 This prevents posting Unicode characters, they are replaced with (?), but it guarantees that no incompatible characters remain in your posts.
 When copy/pastecontent is used in posts, this will convert “I’m in a café sipping a €10 lattè into "I'm in a cafe sipping a EUR10 latte.
 Note the changed quote and missing diacritcals as well as EUR.